momentum-cohort-2018-07/w7-lab-sql-smiththekid92/ANSWERS.md

 *List all client names with their project names (multiple rows for one client is fine).
 Make sure that clients still show up even if they have no projects.*

 SELECT clients.name, projects.name
+FROM clients
-FROM clients LEFT JOIN projects
+LEFT JOIN  projects ON projects.client_id = clients.id
 GROUP BY clients.name, projects.name

 # Question 9:
 *Find all developers who have written no comments*

+SELECT developers.id, name, comment
+FROM developers
+LEFT JOIN comments on comments.developer_id = developers.id
+WHERE comment is NULL